 - 14. This section provides information about disability equality legislation that applies to the education and training of osteopaths.
-It is essential that osteopathic educational institutions understand their responsibilities under the legislation and regularly review and amend their policies and practices accordingly. - 15.
-The Equality Act 2010 (The Act) applies to England, Scotland and Wales; separate anti-discrimination legislation is in place in Northern Ireland - 16.
-The Act prohibits education institutions from harassing, victimising or discriminating against: - prospective students in respect of admission arrangements - students of the institution, including those absent or temporarily excluded - former students (if there is a continuing relationship based on them having been a student at the institution) - disabled people who are not students at the institution but who hold or have applied for qualifications conferred by the institution. - 17.
-If a person believes they have been discriminated against, harassed or victimised by an education institution, they can make a claim under the Equality Act 2010.
+It is essential that osteopathic educational providers understand their responsibilities under the legislation and regularly review and amend their policies and practices accordingly. - 15.
+The Equality Act 2010 (The Act) applies to England, Scotland and Wales; separate anti-discrimination legislation is in place in Northern Ireland